 Nokia suggested making the introductory text in 5.2 as short as possible and to have it only in 5X.
 The outgoing SA WG5 Chair replied that the TSG CT Chair had asked to keep this.
 The TSG CT Chair commented that it is better to make it clear that one of the solutions need to be chosen by the WG for all of its coding files.
 The CT WG4 Chair asked whether the choice will always be the same for a WG or whether the choice is made each time new coding files are created per TS.
 The TSG CT Chair replied that within SA WG5, there are some SWGs which want to use the current method and the Charging group which wants to use this new method, so we should not mandate the same method for all a WGs TSs.
 Orange commented that care should be taken on the overhead and confusion that this will cause for WG Chairs and the Rapporteurs.
 The history of the CR needs to be traceable, which is not clear when using FORGE for the CRs.
 The SA WG5 Chair clarified that the changes will be visible in the CRs, but possibly without the exact formatting that would be found in the Word document versions.
 Huawei commented that this issue has been proposed and discussed many times and there is no ideal solution for this and asked if we could make a final decision on how to handle this to the satisfaction of SA WG5 and CT WGs.
 Orange commented that in their opinion there is no issue with the current methodology and the request for the new method is from SA WG5, for handling of a relatively small number of TSs.
 Orange also warned against having two approaches to choose from each time a TS is created, which may lead to divergence in working methods within WGs.
 The TSG CT Chair reported that the TSG CT conclusion on this was that changes can be made as long as it has no impact on the current CT WG working methods.
 This was left for off-line discussion and revised in SP-231181.
 Revised off-line to SP-231195.

-The SA WG6 Chair reported that ETSI Legal confirms than when 3GPP deliverables are produced, 3GPP IPR policies apply, independently of which tool is used to store 3GPP deliverables.
+Qualcomm indicated that 'ETSI Legal confirms than when 3GPP deliverables are produced, 3GPP IPR policies apply, independently of which tool is used to store 3GPP deliverables'.

 There were issues with revision marks for clause 5.2 and the CR revision number was incorrect.
 This was revised in SP-231201, which was approved.